Scalawag: Alabama

-In Alabama, Wiggins says scalawags dominated the Republican Party.
+Wiggins says scalawags dominated the Alabama Republican Party.
 Some 117 Republicans were nominated, elected, or appointed to the most lucrative and powerful state executive positions, judgeships, and federal legislative and judicial offices between 1868 and 1881.
 They included 76 white Southerners, 35 Northerners, and 6 formerly enslaved people.
 In state offices during Reconstruction, white southerners were even more predominant: 51 won nominations, compared to 11 carpetbaggers and one black.
 Twenty-seven scalawags won state executive nominations (75%), 24 won state judicial nominations (89%), and 101 were elected to the Alabama General Assembly (39%).
 However, fewer scalawags won nominations to federal offices: 15 were nominated or elected to Congress (48%) compared to 11 carpetbaggers and 5 blacks.
 48 scalawags were members of the 1867 constitutional convention (49.5% of the Republican membership); seven scalawags were members of the 1875 constitutional convention (58% of the minuscule Republican membership.)

 In terms of racial issues, Wiggins says:

 White Republicans as well as Democrats solicited black votes but reluctantly rewarded blacks with nominations for office only when necessary, even then reserving the more choice positions for whites.
 The results were predictable: these half-a-loaf gestures satisfied neither black nor white Republicans.
 The fatal weakness of the Republican party in Alabama, as elsewhere in the South, was its inability to create a biracial political party.
 And while in power even briefly, they failed to protect their members from Democratic terror.
 Alabama Republicans were forever on the defensive, verbally and physically."